 This ETF is an alternative mutual fund.
 It has the ability to invest in asset classes or use investment strategies that are not permitted for other types of mutual funds, including with respect to the use of specified derivatives, the ability to employ leverage, and to borrow cash.
 While these strategies will only be used in accordance with the investment objectives and strategies of the ETF, during certain market conditions they may accelerate the risk that an investment in ETF Shares decreases in value.
 The ETF is not a conventional investment, is highly speculative and is very different from other Canadian exchange traded funds.
-As a result, the ETF should not be viewed as a standalone long term investment and is appropriate only for investors who have the capacity to absorb a loss of some or all of their investment.
+As a result, the ETF should not be viewed as a stand-alone long term investment and is appropriate only for investors who have the capacity to absorb a loss of some or all of their investment.
 The ETF is exposed, directly or indirectly, to Bitcoin Futures that track the digital currency bitcoin.
 The ETF does not invest directly in bitcoin.
 There are inherent risks associated with products linked to crypto-assets, including Bitcoin Futures.
 While Bitcoin Futures are traded on a regulated exchange and cleared by regulated central counterparties, direct or indirect exposure to the high level of risk of Bitcoin Futures will not be suitable for all types of investors.
-An investor should only consider an investment in the ETF if he or she understands all of the consequences of being exposed, directly or indirectly, to Bitcoin Futures.
+An investor should monitor their investment in the ETF if he or she understands all of the consequences of being exposed, directly or indirectly, to Bitcoin Futures.
 Investors should monitor their investment in the ETF at least daily.

-Quick facts
+Ouick facts

-Date ETF started:March 5, 2021Fund manager:Horizons ETFs Management (Canada) Inc.Total value on •:n/a - new ETFPortfolio manager:Horizons ETFs Management (Canada) Inc.Management expense ratio (MER):n/a - new ETFDistributions:None
+Date ETF started:April 15, 2021Fund manager:Horizons ETFs Management (Canada) Inc.Total value on December 31, 2022:\$1.9 MillionPortfolio manager:Horizons ETFs Management (Canada) Inc.Management expense ratio (MER):1.39%Distributions:None

-Trading information (12 months ending •)
+Trading information (12 months ending December 31, 2022)

-Ticker symbol:HBIT(C\$)/HBIT.U(US\$)Average daily volume:n/a - new ETFExchange:Toronto Stock Exchange (TSX)Number of days traded:n/a - new ETF
+Ticker symbol:HBIT(C\$)/HBIT.U(US\$)Average daily volume:2,947 unitsExchange:Toronto Stock Exchange (TSX)Number of days traded:151 out of 250 trading days